bbsmithy/tigum-gui/README.md

 # Motivation

-Tigum aims to make an enviroment for people to base their education online.
+Tigum aims to be an enviroment for people to base their education online.

 The problem with basing your education online is that it is difficult to gain an in depth understanding of specific topics by just reading web pages.
 Tigum aims to improve the experience of personalized online education, by centralizing parts of resources you find most useful in one place, and helping you refine your knowledge on topics over time.